brklntmhwk/npkb/Documentation.md

 - Run the command "Templater: Insert Templates/Meta Template.md" from the command palette

 After that, you will see media options and then a title input prompt pop up.
 Select one of those and fill in the note title respectively.

+>[!warning]+ Caution
+> Make sure you're following either of the ways above when creating a new note.
+Otherwise, notes will be created with empty content.
+They are supposed to be under the "+" directory.
 ### Create a new daily note for today
 You can do so by doing one of these:
 - Click today on the calendar shown in the right sidebar